ThatDeveloperDad/TDMF_admin/docs/UseCases.md

 ## This subsystem needs to:
 - Handle the backend Tasks that occur when a Customer:
-  - Signs up for the first time [NewCustomerSignup](/docs/use-cases/NewCustomerSignup.md "Detailed new Customer Signup Steps")
+  - Signs up for the first time  [New Customer Signup](/docs/use-cases/NewCustomerSignup.md "Detailed new Customer Signup Steps")
-  - Renews their monthly subscription
+  - Renews their monthly subscription  [Subscription Renewal](/docs/use-cases/SubscriptionRenewal.md "Detailed Subscription Renewal Steps")
   - Pauses their monthly subscription
   - Discontinues their monthly subscription (at end of current billing period)
   - Cancels their subscription with pro-rated refund (immediately)